CharlesLedger/charlesledger.github.io/about.md

 permalink: /about/
 ---

-Ledger Donjon is the security research team at Ledger.
+Ledger Donjon is the security research at Ledger.

-Its main mission is to enhance the security of Ledger's products.
+Its main mission is to improve the security of Ledger's products.

 From time to time, the team also works on improving the security of the ecosystem.